-Let’s face it, headphones used to be the just the bit that transported music from out player to our ears, and weren’t too clever about how they did it.
-Originally only available as over the head type headphones, they didn’t fit too well and let you share at least some of your music with those around you, whether they wanted it or not.
+Let’s face it, headphones used to be just the bit that transported music from our player to our ears and weren’t too clever about how they did it.
+Originally only available as over-the-head type headphones, they didn’t fit too well and let you share at least some of your music with those around you, whether they wanted it or not.

 They also didn’t cater too much for comfort, being made out of hard plastic so forcing them into your aural orifice caused great pain.